The school curriculum

 An imaginative and challenging bespoke academic curriculum is complemented by a co-curriculum that challenges, stretches and ultimately prepares girls for the world of secondary school and beyond.
 Junior subjects include French, Latin and Critical Thinking.
 Although core subjects are based upon the National Curriculum, we value our ability to provide the distinctive opportunities and exciting projects which enrich classroom teaching; the theme of our curriculum is the ‘Joy of the Challenge.’
 Teaching is differentiated and focuses on engaging individuals across a range of learning styles, with superb resources and time devoted to grow the potential of every girl.

-The Senior School curriculum offers breadth with an element of choice, to inspire the girls and deepen their understanding of specialist subjects.
-Along with the core subjects, the girls study creative, physical, technological, linguistic and philosophical subjects.
-The Wollstonecraft Enrichment Programme and the choice of French or Mandarin, Spanish or German make for an exciting and rigorous curriculum.
-For GCSE, girls have the opportunity to study Astronomy and Ancient Greek as enrichment options alongside their GCSE core and option subjects.
-Most girls take nine or ten GCSEs.
+The Senior School curriculum offers breadth with an element of choice, to inspire students and deepen their understanding of specialist subjects.
+Along with English, Maths and Sciences, everyone studies creative, physical, technological, linguistic and philosophical subjects, as well as the Wollstonecraft Enrichment Programme and the choice of French or Spanish, Mandarin or German.
+This all makes for an exciting and rigorous curriculum.
+Most girls take nine or ten GCSEs, and for those who want more, there is the opportunity to study GCSEs in Astronomy and Ancient Greek as enrichment options.
 Our extensive co-curricular opportunities support and augment the opportunities available to the girls in their academic lessons, extending their learning through performance, debate, discussion and creative activities.